Efficient Scaling of LLM Training with Flexible Context Parallelism: Introduction

 \section{Introduction}

-In recent years, Multimodal Large Language Models (MLLMs) have demonstrated remarkable success in achieving unified understanding and generation across diverse modalities~\cite{liu2023visual,awadalla2023openflamingoopensourceframeworktraining,cheng2024videollama2advancingspatialtemporal,xu2025qwen25omnitechnicalreport,zhang2025videollama3frontiermultimodal,li2025llavaonevision}.
-The impressive performance of MLLMs is primarily attributed to the expansion of model parameters, the integration of massive-scale interleaved vision-language datasets, and the adoption of higher visual resolutions, all of which align with the multimodal scaling laws.
-This has driven the development of state-of-the-art models with enhanced multimodal capabilities.
-For instance, industry-leading models such as OpenAI’s GPT-5~\cite{singh2025openaigpt5card} and Google’s Gemini 3 Pro~\cite{geminiteam2025geminifamilyhighlycapable} exhibit unprecedented native multimodal reasoning and agentic capabilities.
-Simultaneously, open-source models like Qwen3-VL~\cite{bai2025qwen3vltechnicalreport} and InternVL-3.5~\cite{wang2025internvl35advancingopensourcemultimodal} have pushed the boundaries of high-resolution visual processing and extensive multimodal context windows.
+In recent years, Large Language Models (LLMs) have demonstrated remarkable success in achieving sophisticated natural language understanding and generation across a wide range of tasks~\cite{xu2025qwen25omnitechnicalreport,he2025skyworkopenreasoner1,bai2025longbenchv2deeperunderstanding,yang2025qwen3technicalreport,yang2025kimidevagentlesstrainingskill,do2026pi2structureoriginatedreasoningdata}.
+The impressive performance of LLMs is primarily attributed to the expansion of model parameters, the curation of massive-scale high-quality text corpora, and the refinement of training objectives and architectural designs, all of which align with the scaling laws.
+For instance, industry-leading models such as OpenAI’s GPT-5~\cite{singh2025openaigpt5card} and Google’s Gemini 3 Pro~\cite{gemini-3-pro} exhibit unprecedented logic, coding proficiency, and complex instruction-following capabilities.
+Simultaneously, open-source models like DeepSeek-V4~\cite{deepseekai2026deepseekv4} and GLM-5~\cite{glm5team2026glm5vibecodingagentic} have pushed the boundaries of reasoning performance and efficient large-scale inference.